Photograph of Whale Shark

 Wave Rock An overhanging ridge of rock about 110 m (361 ft) long and 15 m (49 ft) high sculpted into the shape of a wave by wind and water, about 350 km (220 miles) inland from Perth.

-Dugongs are most likely to be seen at Monkey Mia/Shark Bay between September and April, and Whale Sharks are usually present at Ningaloo Reef (Exmouth) between April and June, so April is the best time to try and see these two.
+Dugongs are most likely to be seen during the southern summer between September and April when they usually feed in the Gladstone Special Purpose Zone in the eastern bay and at the southern end of Henri Freycinet Harbour.
+During the southern winter they usually move to the warmer waters off Dirk Hartog Island, and the Bernier and Dorre Islands.
+Whale Sharks are usually present at Ningaloo Reef (Exmouth) between April and June, so April is the best time to try and see these two.
 Manta Rays are also usually present but they usually occur in greater numbers between May and September.

 The start of the southern spring, mid-September to mid-October, is the best time to look for birds because many resident species breed at this time and are therefore at their most active and they are joined by migrants from the north, but many birds can be seen just as easily in April.
 The best time for wild flower displays is usually mid-September and turtles usually start to nest in the Ningaloo Reef area in November.